Online Modules and Workshops

 Analytics is expanding at exceptional rates, with implications across all industries.
 SQL is the back-end language for direct data manipulation for many major websites, databases, and computer systems around the world.
 This course is intended to give you a good understanding of basic SQL and database concepts, and opportunities to practice running different kinds of queries on databases.
 No prior knowledge of SQL is expected or required.

-Intro of Python Bootcamp
+Intro to Python Bootcamp

 Whether you have experience in programming or are looking to get started for the first time, getting involved in the Python community will put you on the fast track to honing your skills as a programmer.
 In this class, you’ll learn all about Python – including how to get started, what advantages and disadvantages Python provides as a programming language, the essentials of programming, and what tools are available to build applications in Python.
 You’ll learn best practices, code reuse, and how to write good clean programs.